kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 title: "The Gods of the Copybook Headings: A Warning Against Loss of Virtue, Morality, and Reason"
 date: 2021-06-12T10:00:00+02:00
 author: Stefan Imhoff
-description: A modern interpretation of Rudyard Kiplings great poem.
+description: A modern interpretation of Rudyard Kipling’s great poem.
 tags:
   - poetry
   - featured